-This site is published by the Doncaster Council.
-The views expressed in this site or sites that are linked to this site are not necessarily those of the Doncaster Council and should not be regarded as an expression of policies of the Authority.
+This site is published by Doncaster Council.
+The views expressed in this site or sites that are linked to this site are not necessarily those of Doncaster Council and should not be regarded as an expression of policies of the Authority.

 Data Protection Act of 1998

-Doncaster is committed to protecting your privacy online.
-We will treat any personal information by which you can be identified, your name, address, email etc, in accordance with the provisions of the Data Protection Act of 1998.
+Doncaster Works is committed to protecting your privacy online.
+We will treat any personal information by which you can be identified, name, address, email etc, in accordance with the provisions of the Data Protection Act of 1998.

-The information gathered will identify those sections of our Community who have access to the site.
+The information gathered will identify those sections of our business community who have access to the site.
 This will help us to develop the site for everyone, regardless of age, gender, disability or ethnic origin.
 The information will only be used for the intended purpose unless otherwise stated on the actual feedback form or questionnaire.

 Your personal details will not be sold, traded or rented to third parties for marketing purposes or commercial gain unless we have received explicit consent to do so.
-Your information may be passed on to other relevant Departments within the Council or partner agencies to ensure you are provided with the expected service.
+Your information may be passed on to other relevant Departments within the Council and/or partner agencies to ensure you are provided with the expected service.

 Third party internet sites that you can link to through our website are not covered by our Privacy and Security policy.
 Any personal information you enter through these sites are subject to the individual sites Privacy and Security policies and Doncaster Works cannot accept any responsibility or liability for these sites.

 If you would like a copy of some or all of your personal information, please email firstname.lastname@example.org or write to us at Doncaster Works, Floor 4, Civic Office, Doncaster DN1 3BU.